 The task you keep avoiding is probably the one that matters most

-You know exactly which task it is.
-It’s been sitting on your list for days, maybe weeks.
-You keep picking smaller, easier work instead, because checking off three quick items feels more productive than struggling through one hard one.
-But a multi-institution study on task selection published in Management Science found that people who consistently chose easier tasks first showed significantly lower long-term productivity, even though they felt more productive in the moment [1].
-Researchers call this pattern task completion bias: the habit of prioritizing quantity of completed tasks over the value of completed tasks.
+The eat that frog method tells you to identify your single most important and most difficult task each day, then do it first, before anything else has a chance to distract you.
+You already know which task it is.
+It has been sitting on your list for days, maybe weeks, while you pick smaller, easier work instead, because checking off three quick items feels more productive than struggling through one hard one.
+A hospital emergency department study published in Management Science found that people who consistently chose easier tasks first hurt their own performance over time, even though completing more items felt productive in the moment [1].
 The eat that frog method exists to break that cycle.
-The eat that frog philosophy comes down to a single instruction: do hard things first, before anything else has a chance to distract you.

 The eat that frog method is a prioritization strategy popularized by Brian Tracy in his book Eat That Frog: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.
 The core principle: identify the single most important and most difficult task each day (the “frog”) and complete it first, before anything else.
 The metaphor comes from a saying often attributed to Mark Twain, though researchers at Quote Investigator trace it to the 18th-century French writer Nicolas Chamfort [2].